pimatic/pimatic-log-reader/README.md

       ]
     }

-and add the following rules for a existing speaker actuator:
+and add the following rules for an existing speaker actuator:

-    if music starts then turn the speaker on
+    when music starts then turn the speaker on

-    if music stops then turn the speaker off
+    when music stops then turn the speaker off

 ### Turn the printer on when you start printing: